How to Choose a Backpack: Expert Tips for Finding the Right Size, Fit, and Features

-How you position the different items within the pack goes a long way to determining how comfortably the pack will carry.
-The heaviest items, such as water, food, the stove, and fuel, should carried close to the back panel and at the vertical midpoint (or higher) in the pack.
+How you position the different items within the pack influences how comfortably it will carry.
+The heaviest items, such as water, food, the stove, and fuel, should be carried close to the back panel and at the vertical midpoint (or higher).
 The lightest items can be carried away from the body.

 Large backpacks should be tall and narrow.
 This allows for greater stability and freedom of motion.

 Nylon and polyester are the most popular pack materials.
 The higher the denier, the stronger (and heavier) the fabric.
 The bottom of the pack should be made of a high-denier fabric to withstand abrasions.

 Besides coming in smaller torso sizes, women-specific packs should have shoulder straps and hip belts designed to better fit a woman’s body shape.

 External frame packs have an easy-to-spot metal frame on the outside of the pack.
 Because they’re wider and carry farther away from the body, they’re less stable than internal frame packs.
 They’re easy to organize, however, and because of the space between your body and the pack, your back won’t get as sweaty.